rpgreview/papersandpaychecks/pnp.md

 ## 1.6 Skills and Knowledges

 Skills and other actions in "Papers and Paychecks" are determined by the following procedure, as per the original cartoon:  2d6 + characteristic bonus or penalty + environment bonuses or penalty versus a target number 8, 11, or 14 for degrees of narrative success, but with the raw value representing an absolute degree of raw success.
-There are no "natural" successes or failures from rolling a '2' or '12' for example as a result.
+There are no "natural" successes or failures from rolling a '2' or '12', for example, as a result; a character *could* succeed with a natural roll of '2' if their bonuses are high enough or fail with a '12' if their penalties are sufficiently severe.
 Further elaboration of the resolution of action will be found in chapter two, especially sections 2.3 and 2.4

 Skills are defined by their associated characteristic, the default value, and the encumbrance penalty if applicable.
 The associated characteristic is a modifier to the skill attempted.
 The default value is a penalty that is applied if the character has no training or experience in that skill, that is, they are operating from their natural acumen alone.